better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 server, in the [Support category][rc] of our radicle.community forum, or [open an issue][gi] on GitHub.

+If you're having issues using Git, see the [Working with Git][wg] category of this section.

 For our known failures, we categorise them with a PascalCase code word that gives a high level idea of what went wrong.
 When you encounter one of these errors you will receive a notification in the application which allows you to